The fate of water entering Lake Rotoiti from Lake Rotorua via the Ohau Channel may have important implications for water quality in Lake Rotoiti.

-The fate of water entering Lake Rotoiti from Lake Rotorua via the Ohau Channel may have important implications for water quality in Lake Rotoiti.
 Lake Rotorua water is enriched in nutrients and organic matter, and this enrichment has the potential to add significantly to the nutrient load of Lake Rotoiti, depending on the fate and transport path of the inflow.
 If the Ohau Channel inflow plume entering Lake Rotoiti is warmer than water where it enters the lake, it will be buoyant and will “overflow” to become part of the upper water column (epilimnion) in the lake.
 Under these circumstances nutrient inputs from Lake Rotorua may mostly diverted down the Kaituna River, with very little contribution to the eastern basin of Rotoiti.
 If the inflow from the Ohau Channel is cooler than Lake Rotoiti, it will initially “underflow” and may become either an interflow, whereby it intrudes horizontally at some intermediate depth, or be maintained as an underflow at the bottom of the water column in Lake Rotoiti.
-The underflow or interflow cases can be expected to produce little if any direct outflow of Ohau Channel water down the Kaituna River.

 In this study the approach was to run DYRESM-CAEDYM over a 2-year period, with calibration of several ecological parameters until reasonable confidence in the simulation output was developed through comparisons with measured data.
 In addition, a detailed field study was used to examine the dynamics of the Ohau Channel plume, and to develop a good understanding of spatial variability of water quality properties through Lake Rotoiti.
 This field study was carried out from February to May 2004 and a subset of these data has also been used by NIWA to assess the performance of their three-dimensional model simulations.

 Main inflows and the outflows into Lake Rotoiti were included in the application of DYRESM-CAEDYM to this project.
 In addition to the specification of daily discharge required for each inflow by DYRESM, properties of the inflows are required as an input to the CAEDYM model.
-These properties include concentrations of dissolved oxygen, chlorophyll a divided into buoyant and non-buoyant groups, nutrients (NO3-N, NH4-N,total nitrogen (TN), DRP and total phosphorus (TP)), biochemical oxygen demand specified in carbon equivalents using a stoichiometric conversion of 32/12, and suspended solids, as well as pH.
+These properties include concentrations of dissolved oxygen, chlorophyll a divided into buoyant and non-buoyant groups, nutrients (NO3-N, NH4-N,total nitrogen (TN), DRP and total phosphorus (TP)), biochemical oxygen demand, and suspended solids, as well as pH.

 The outflow used in the application to Lake Rotoiti is represented solely by the Kaituna River, for which only daily discharges are specified, as outflow properties are determined as part of the DYRESM-CAEDYM model simulation output.